 Learn How to Create CLI Apps

-This deserves a worthy mention in terms of the tools creation process and automating workflow with command-line apps.
-You can become a command-line developer as well - I mean one who is focused on creating tools that people use on the command line.
-Check out Node Cli course by Ahmad Awais for learning.
+This deserves a mention in terms of the tool creation process and automating workflow with command-line apps.
+You can become a command-line developer as well—I mean one who is focused on creating tools that people use on the command line.
+Check out Ahmad Awais’s Node Cli course for learning.
 He created a tool to help automate the creation of CLI apps.

 Conclusion

-Improving Developer Experience with tools is becoming a fast domain, I just showed you some of the tools I use regularly to improve my dev experience and save time (saving keystrokes).
+Improving Developer Experience with tools is becoming a fast domain, I just showed you some of the tools I use regularly to enhance my dev experience and save time (saving keystrokes).

-If you have some tools that you use regularly that has improved your developer experience kindly share them with me with comments or social media.th comments or social media.
+If you have some tools that you use regularly that have improved your developer experience, kindly share them with me in the comments or on social media.